 - There are non-surgical methods of healing some herniated disks, but these can take months of bed rest and require long absences from work.

 - Treatment to repair herniated disks often leaves visible and permanent scarring along the entry points of the operation.

 - Following surgery to repair a herniated disk, you might experience stiffness and a limited range of motion in the affected area on a long-term basis.

-- The exact recovery time for a herniated disk surgery depends on your own particular health and the circumstances of the operation but it is not uncommon to last several weeks or even months.
+- The exact recovery time for a herniated disk surgery depends on your particular health and the circumstances of the operation.
+However, it is not uncommon to last several weeks or even months.

-Thus, while not as much as some other injuries, herniated disks do offer the opportunity to collect some non-economic compensation as well.
-Therefore, when using our 5-step analysis to determine what your car accident case is worth, it is important to keep these local factors in mind for herniated disk injuries.
+Thus, while not as much as some other injuries, herniated discs do offer the opportunity to collect some non-economic compensation as well.
+Therefore, when using our 5-step analysis to determine what your car accident case is worth, it is important to keep these local factors in mind for herniated disc injuries.